Emotional Amanda Lindhout recounts abduction as kidnapping trial begins

 He said Allah had put it into his heart to ask for a ransom for the two journalists, Lindhout told the court.

-Her mother was earning minimum wage working at a bakery, and her father was on long-term disability, prompting Lindhout to tell her captors they might as well kill her now.
+Her mother was earning minimum wage working at a bakery, and her father was on long-term disability.
+In addition, Canada has a policy of not paying ransoms, prompting Lindhout to tell her captors they might as well kill her now.

 Lindhout said Adam asked her: "Are you ready to die?"

+Lindhout disagreed with the characterization of her remarks, telling the court Adam's question about being "ready to die" had a surreal quality to it that would almost have been comical if it weren't so serious.
+"It made it all the more real and scary."

+At one point, Adam told Lindhout he wanted to marry her — a prospect she found terrifying, she testified.
+Others also mentioned marriage.
+"Basically they saw me as a piece of property that they owned."

 Lindhout testified she was repeatedly sexually assaulted and beaten while captive.
-She was moved frequently, spending time in 13 different places, often in filthy conditions.
-At one point, rats were "crawling all over my body," she told the court.
+She was moved frequently, spending time in about a dozen different places, often in filthy conditions.
+In one, rats were "crawling all over my body," she told the court.

+Brennan, 45, recounted how he and Lindhout managed to escape briefly five months into their ordeal.
+They sought sanctuary in a nearby mosque but were swiftly recaptured and kept shackled for the remainder of their captivity.

+In one house the two were kept in separate rooms but found ways to communicate by knocking on the wall and leaving clandestine notes in the bathroom "to bolster each other's spirits," he told the court.

 In 2009, Lindhout established The Global Enrichment Foundation, a non-profit organization dedicated to fostering leadership in Somalia through educational and community-based programs.